 Any veterans who are dealing with PTSD should know there are veterans addiction recovery center programs they can enroll in.
 These programs are very helpful for veterans who have self-medicated with drugs or alcohol because of their PTSD.

-When someone is dealing with PTSD, there risk of developing a substance abuse disorder is much higher.
+When someone is dealing with PTSD, there risk of developing a substance use disorder disorder is much higher.
 Many people suffering from PTSD use drugs or alcohol to cope.
 They use these substances to help protect themselves from the psychological and emotional toll PTSD takes on them.
-Drugs and alcohol become the solution for many of these veterans.
 They feel the substances are needed just to help them get through each day.

 Some of the PTSD signs you should watch out for in your veteran parent, child, sibling, spouse, coworker, or friend include: